Fatigued Truck Drivers Put Maryland Drivers at Risk

 - Permanent loss of vision or hearing

 The Federal Motor Carrier Safety Administration’s Hours of Service regulations are supposed to help decrease the number of fatigued truck driver accidents, but they cannot end them permanently.
-That is why Plaxen & Adler, P.A.’s personal injury lawyers so hard on behalf of truck accident victims in Baltimore and throughout Maryland.
+That is why Plaxen Adler Muncy, P.A.’s personal injury lawyers so hard on behalf of truck accident victims in Baltimore and throughout Maryland.
 We know that you might be facing a life-altering injury, and that you are unsure as to how you can protect your family and your future if you cannot work while the medical bills keeping coming in.
 We will hold the responsible parties accountable for their actions, and seek justice on your behalf.

 Fatigued truck drivers in Maryland can cause catastrophic accidents